madelinebriere/docker-tutorial/README.md

 `docker build -t webapp-image:v1 .`

 This command builds and configures a docker container.
-We can now launch this container on host port and container port 80 with the command:
+We can now launch this container by name on host port and container port 80 with the command:

 `docker run -d -p 80:80 webapp-image:v1`